alcatrazEscapee/ore-veins/README.md

 A Block Entry can be any of the following:

 1. A single string representing a block's registry name: `"ore": "minecraft:iron_ore"`
+2. A single string representing a block via a corresponding ore dictionary name, prefixed with "ore": `"ore": "ore:oreCoal"`.
 2. A single object representing a block with metadata: `"ore": { "block": "minecraft:wool", "meta": 3 }`
+3. A single object representing a block via an corresponding ore dictionary name: `"stone": { "ore": "oreIron" }`.
 3. A list of objects (as above).
 Note that these can be weighed (when used in `ore`) but are not necessary.
 If weight is not found for a particular object, it will default to 1.
 ```json
 {